Politics of Haiti: Creole in politics and corruption

 French has been the primary language in Haitian politics since the colonial era, with Haitian Creole being held in low regard by the nation's ruling class.
 Haitian Creole is a combination of basic French structures with significant loanwords from African languages, and major differences in grammar and spelling.

 This original demotion of the Creole language created socioeconomic barriers for the country's majority which primarily spoke only Haitian Creole.

 Today, Creole is spoken by everyone in the country.
 The upper class and educated people speak both French and Creole.
 Per the 1987 Constitution, both Creole and French are official languages of Haiti.
 However, French is still the main language taught in schools and used in politics.
 With only 2-5% speaking the language of the politics, Creole speakers are politically disenfranchised.

-Haitian Creole and French are mutually unintelligible, so the vast majority of citizens cannot communicate with leaders in the language of their choice.

 This disenfranchisement is further aggravated by the lack of a systematic educational system.
 Literacy programs failed in the 1980s, and French is still the language being used to instruct students.
 Haitian linguist, Yves Dejean, recalls warnings posted in the principal's office forbidding the use of Creole.
 In the 1970s, only 1% of the children who entered kindergarten stayed on track to obtain state certificate at the end of the sixth grade.
 Even after the literacy programs of the 1980s, 90% of the teachers ten years after the decree were still not able to fully integrate the Creole language into the education system.
 The language handicap makes education and furthermore, political enfranchisement almost impossible.